 Scroll down the page to watch some great guitar players who use their thumb to play the bass notes of chords...and skip my intro rant 🙂

-It's kind of funny, but their are a segment of guitar players and guitar teachers who have this misguided idea that you should NEVER do this.
+It's kind of funny, but there is a segment of guitar players and guitar teachers who have this misguided idea that you should NEVER do this.
 Play chords where you play notes with your thumb.
 The evil "thumb chords".

 I get it.
 I studied classical guitar for years.
 My first guitar lessons at age 9 were with a college classical guitar teacher.

 I understand about the times when there is an advantage to that hand position.
-Left leg on a foot stool.
+The left leg on a footstool.
 Guitar at the perfect angle.
 Thumb in the middle of the back of the neck and all 4 fingers having the best reach possible.

 But sometimes you ain't playin' Bach.
+OK, well technically he was playing Scarlatti and Sor in that video, but I'm makin' a point here.
 For some things this narrow idea of what is the only proper way to hold and play the guitar just does not makes sense.